Data Quality Metric Library

 |

-The proportion of surface records entered into RAMM with a surface date in the financial year and an original cost recorded where the recorded works category is 212 or 214.
+The proportion of surface records entered into RAMM with a surface date in the financial year and a Work Category assigned, and an original cost recorded where the recorded Work Category is 212 or 214.

 Metric Purpose